Leonor de Almeida Portugal, Marquise of Alorna: Early life

-D. Leonor de Almeida Portugal was born in Lisbon, on 31 October 1750, to João de Almeida Portugal, 2nd Marquis of Alorna and 4th Count of Assumar, and Leonor de Lorena e Távora, daughter of Leonor Tomásia de Távora, 3rd Marchioness of Távora.
+D. Leonor de Almeida Portugal was born in Lisbon, on 31 October 1750, to João de Almeida Portugal, 2nd Marquis of Alorna and 5th Count of Assumar, and Leonor de Lorena e Távora, daughter of Leonor Tomásia de Távora, 3rd Marchioness of Távora.
 She was born into the House of Távora, one of the most illustrious noble families in Portugal.
 Her family's wealth and power, however, achieved them suspicion from King José I's Prime Minister Sebastião José de Carvalho e Melo, 1st Marquis of Pombal.
 These tensions between the Távoras and the Marquis of Pombal accumulated in 1758, when Leonor was eight years old, in the Távora affair.
 The affair saw the execution of her maternal grandparents and Leonor and her mother's forced placement in the Convent of São Félix of Chelas, until 1777.
 Likewise, her father and brother were imprisoned in the Tower of Belém.

 While in the convent at Chelas, Leonor lived with her mother and sister.
-She devoted her time to studying the works of Rousseau, Voltaire, Montesquieu, Pierre Bayle, and to the Encyclopedia of Diderot.
+She devoted her time to studying the works of Rousseau, Voltaire, Montesquieu, Pierre Bayle, and the Encyclopedia of Diderot.
 As there was not much for a young girl to do at a convent, Leonor spent most of her time composing poems and other lyrical pieces.
 It is during her childhood at the convent when Leonor began her career as a poet, publishing her first work, the Poems of Chelas.
-It was also in the convent where she came in contact with famed poets and members of the Portuguese literary scene, covents and monasteries having been a traditional place for refuge by writers and artists in Portugal.
+It was also in the convent where she came in contact with famed poets and members of the Portuguese literary scene, convents and monasteries having been a traditional place for refuge by writers and artists in Portugal.